 Notifications when new features are released

 The web platform Joint Action for Sustainable Development is continuously being developed and new features will continue to be added.
 People who have registered with the Joint Action for Sustainable Development will be notified by email when new features are released.
-We provide a link in each email to unsubscribe from these emails if you do not wish to be notified.
+If you would like to unsubscribe from these notifications please write an email to email@example.com.

 Registration for events